Anadudev/portfolio/README.md

 ### data

-Contains data used throughout the application, including works, tags, and social media links.
+Contains data used throughout the application, including projects, tags, and social media links.

 ### lib